How the term “LED wall” is used in Aximmetry

 Note that when using LED walls the signal coming out from a camera is already the final composition of the real foreground and the virtual background.
 Therefore you can record the picture on the camera itself or lead the signal directly into your studio equipment for broadcasting/recording.

-However there are a few reasons why it is still recommended to wire the signal back to the Aximmetry PC as well:
+However there are a few reasons why it is still recommended to wire the signal back to the Aximmetry PC:

 - It is much easier to setup the position of the LED walls watching the camera picture.
 This is the preferred way, see below.